d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 Saving of clonefile to 'ilorest_clone.json' is complete.
 </pre>

 > To save an iLO and Bios config while providing a placeholder value for all user inputs run the command with the `save` argument and include the (`--auto`) option.
-This option can be used to problematically create a file without user input and then use a script to fill in the settings.
+This option can be used to programmatically create a file without user input and then use a script to fill in the settings.

 <pre>
 iLOrest > serverclone save <span style="color: #01a982; ">--auto</span>